Tal144155/ShareSphere---Server/README.md

 - Open MongoDB on your computer.

+//maybe need to write only check you dont have these tables
-- Before you run the server, please run the following command in terminal: **node initDB.js**.
-This will **initialize the database** with: 7 default users, 25 posts from the diffrent users and comments.
+- Before you run the server, please run the following command in terminal: **node initDB.js**. **Please check you don't have other databases named: users, posts, comment**.
+This command will **initialize the database** with: 7 default users, 25 posts from the diffrent users and comments.
 When the process is done, you will see in the termianl "Data inserted successfully.".

 - Run the server using **npm start**.